orlandoperflo/alethra/blog/content/the-last-line-of-defense-how-alethra-all-scratch-can-end-consumer-confusion-illness-and-massive-beverage-waste.md

 ALETHRA™ ensures the product leaving the facility is exactly what the label claims.
 But what about the bottle __after__ it leaves the factory?
 That’s where the second half of your ecosystem comes in.

-# __ALL-SCRATCH™: The First Consumer-Facing Verification Layer in Beverage History__
+# __==ALL-SCRATCH==™ : The First Consumer-Facing Verification Layer in Beverage History__

-Once the product reaches a shopper, something new happens: __The truth is now in their hands. __ALL-SCRATCH™ gives consumers the ability to verify authenticity instantly.
+Once the product reaches a shopper, something new happens: __The truth is now in their hands. __ALL-SCRATCH™__ gives consumers the ability to verify authenticity instantly.

 ### __How It Works:__